 The JEE percentile score is calculated based on how an applicant has performed compared to all other applicants who appeared for the exam.
 It is not the percentage score nor the raw marks.

-Estimating rank prior to NTA’s actual declaration can be advantageous for applicants only if they have enough information on how to access it.
+Estimating rank before NTA’s actual declaration can be advantageous for applicants only if they have enough information on how to access it.
 Furthermore, they should be familiar with essential aspects such as the normalization procedure and tiebreakers to better comprehend what goes into judging JEE Main Marks vs Percentile.

 JEE Main Marks vs Percentile

-Besides determining the Percentile, students must also know what rank will be assigned to them in relation to their Percentile.
+Besides determining the Percentile, students must also know what rank will be assigned to them about their Percentile.
 Furthermore, in addition to a thorough comprehension of how JEE Main marks vs percentile work, students must comprehend which rank is assigned to each Percentile.

 Below are the expected marks vs percentile data calculated by analyzing previous years’ scores.
 The JEE marks vs percentile score help students in estimating their JEE main percentile with their JEE main score.